To get rental insurance or not to get rental insurance?

 2. Liability Insurance

-This insurance type protects you from paying out of pocket expenses if you damage another person's vehicle or property.
+Liability car insurance protects you from paying out of pocket expenses if you damage another person's vehicle or property.
 The coverage is limited to a specified amount that also varies by rental company.

 3. Personal Effects Insurance